Productivity & Energy Alignment

 "My industry doesn't work that way."

 Every industry says this until someone proves otherwise.
-The coaches who break the mould become known for it.
+The coaches who break the mold become known for it.
 "She only works four days but her clients rave about her" is a positioning advantage, not a limitation.

 "I'd feel guilty not working."